ezgigm/Project_2/README.md

 **The Solution:**

- Here at DS Borg Homes our team has spent the last year developing a model that will be able to tell how much a home is actually  worth by just simply typing in the zipcode!
+ Here at DS Borg Homes our team has spent the last year developing a model that will be able to tell how much a home is actually  worth by just simply typing in the zip code!
 Voilà!!
 No more long nights of scouring through papers, websites, or phone numbers trying to find the answers you need.
 With our model, DS Borg Homes will help you find the perfect price for the perfect home.

 **The Data:**
- The data used to acheive our goal is from the King County House Sales dataset.
+ The data used to achieve our goal is from the King County House Sales dataset.

- The following link is the csv file of the orginal dataset we used:
+ The following link is the csv file of the original dataset we used:

  **(insert csv file link here)**